European-XFEL/CrystFEL-Jupyter-utilities/README.md

 * check-peak-detection (script)
 * cell_explorer

-Is is recommended to cite the original CrystFEL papers if one is planning to refer to the CrystFEL-Jupyter-utilities package:
+It is recommended to cite the original CrystFEL papers if one is planning to refer to the CrystFEL-Jupyter-utilities package:

 * T. A. White, V. Mariani, W. Brehm, O. Yefanov, A. Barty, K. R. Beyerlein, F. Chervinskii, L. Galli, C. Gati, T. Nakane, A. Tolstikova, K. Yamashita, C. H. Yoon, K. Diederichs and H. N. Chapman.
 "Recent developments in CrystFEL".
 J. Applied Crystallography 49 (2016) p680-689.